 Kraken offers an additional “Master Key”, a passcode you use to access special account actions.
 You can also activate the Global Settings Lock to lock your account for a set period in order to block any unauthorized IP addresses’ attempts from making changes to your account.

 Both Coinbase Pro and Kraken use the volume-based maker and taker fee schedule to determine your trading fees.
-However, the amount differs on each platform.
+However, the amount differs on each trading platform.

 Kraken applies trading fees to both, but if you’re a maker and your trading volume has been lower than $50,000 in the last 30 days, for example, the added fee will be 0.16%.
 If you’re a taker, you will be charged 0.26% for each trade.
 As your volume increases, the fees are discounted for maker and taker alike.
 If your volume is between $250,001 and $500,000, the fees can get as low as 0.10% and 0.20%.

 The platforms differ when it comes to deposit and withdrawal fees.
 Coinbase Pro doesn’t support credit or debit cards as deposit methods.
 In Europe, bank account deposits made via a SEPA transfer are free, but in the USA customers have to pay 1.49% for bank transfers.
 If you deposit using cryptocurrencies as a payment method, you only pay the blockchain fee.
 As far as withdrawals are concerned, those made through SEPA cost $0.15, whereas a standard wire transfer in the US costs $25.